shanetutwiler/bayesworkflow/README.md

 6. Scrutinize the Model

-  Content: The script involves scrutinizing the Bayesian model by running and interpreting prior predictive checks.
-Specifically, it simulates data based on ultra-wide and informative priors, plotting the expected distributions of the predictor's effect on the outcome (score).
-The plots help in assessing whether the chosen priors are realistic.
+  Content: The script involves scrutinizing the Bayesian model by running and interpreting posterior predictive checks and other model assumptions.

 7. Do Other Things!
 (Model Stacking, etc.)